Red flag law: Judicial review

 Courts that have reviewed red flag laws prior to the United States Supreme Court's 2022 decision in New York State Rifle & Pistol Association, Inc. v.
 Bruen have rejected Second Amendment and Due Process challenges.
 In Hope v.
 State (2016), the Connecticut Appellate Court concluded that the state's firearm removal law does not violate the Second Amendment because "it does not restrict the right of law-abiding, responsible citizens to use arms in defense of their homes."
 The court considered the Connecticut statute to be "an example of the longstanding 'presumptively lawful regulatory measures'" permissible under the U.S. Supreme Court's decision in Heller v.
 District of Columbia.
 Similarly, in Redington v.
 State (2013), the Court of Appeals of Indiana concluded that Indiana's red-flag statute did not violate the right to keep and bear arms, was not an unconstitutional taking, and was not unconstitutionally vague.
 In Davis v.
 Gilchrist County Sheriff's Office (2019), the Florida First District Court of Appeal also rejected a challenge to Florida's red-flag law, holding that the law is constitutional and does not violate the right to due process.
 A lawsuit is pending challenging Nevada's red flag law.

 However, in a post-Bruen case, a New York Supreme Court applying the Bruen decision ruled on December 22, 2022, that a New York red flag law was unconstitutional.
+A second judge on April 4, 2023 ruled it unconstitutional too.

+In United States v.
+Rahimi (2024) the U.S. Supreme Court upheld a longstanding federal ban on firearms for people under domestic violence restraining orders, which are required to be reported to the national background check system.